StynH/NovaBASICv2/README.md

 Second implementation of my own programming language called NovaBASIC.
 Made in C# .NET 8, using Blazor as front-end.

 ## Examples
-Example of Fibonacci in NovaBasic.
+Example of Fibonacci in NovaBASIC.
 ```
 FUNC fibonacci(n)
     IF n <= 1 THEN